 It’s not for me, that’s for damn sure.

-If you would like to know more about Sticky Fingers, the best album these guys ever made, we’ve written quite a bit about it, and those reviews and commentaries can be found here.
+If you would like to know more about Sticky Fingers, the best album these guys ever made, we’ve written quite a bit about it, and those reviews and commentaries are linked at the top of this post.